suiginsoft/hebimath/README.md

   version, favor runtime speed above all else.
 - Avoid unnecessary memory allocations, and delay allocations until they are absolutely required for output variables.
-- Prefer pure numerical methods over use of lookup tables as accessing uncached memory is becoming more expensive in terms of latency on modern processors.
 - Allocate all temporary work memory upfront for algorithms using sharp upper bounds on the input argument lengths.
 No allocations/deallocations at each recursive or iterative level.